Cornelius-G/singularity-recipes/README.md

 # Singularity-recipes
-This repository is a collection of my recipes for building singularity containers.
+This repository collects recipes for building singularity containers.
+Currently singularity definition files and Dockerfiles are available, though Dockerfiles should be the preferred way for building the containers.
+The python script `dockerfile2sif.py` helps to locally build a `.sif` singularity image from a Dockerfile (i.e. without using dockerhub).

 ## Available recipes